PHM Pegasus: Reception

 According to Noah Falstein, PHM Pegasus was Lucasfilm Games' biggest-ever hit at the time of its release, and the company's "first 100,000+ seller".

 Compute! called PHM Pegasus "a worthy addition to even the casual game player's collection.
 It's a must if you are an action fanatic looking for a new challenge".
 Computer Gaming World consulted with a hydrofoil expert to review PHM Pegasus in 1987.
 The magazine stated that the game understated damage to the player's ship from missiles, but that the hydrofoil's velocity was realistic; the game also accurately modeled the possibility of shooting down a missile with gunfire.
 It concluded that "the game has a certain sameness and/or lack of elan which differentiates the truly outstanding product from the merely good one".
 1992 and 1994 surveys in the magazine of wargames with modern settings gave the game two and a half stars out of five.
+The Palm Beach Post stated that PHM: Pegasus was "much less successful" than the later Strike Fleet.